Forgotten Felines

 • CHS charges a $25.00 fee per cat to help offset the cost of each surgery.
 This includes a rabies vaccine.

-• Participants can rent traps from CHS for a $70 credit card deposit that will be returned to them once the equipment is returned.
+• Participants can rent traps from CHS for a $75 credit card deposit that will be returned to them once the equipment is returned.
 Cat carriers are also available to rent for $30.

 • A card is preferred for trap and carrier rental charges, however, if you do pay with cash, please be advised that you will not receive a cash refund the day of returns.
 A cashier’s check will be promptly mailed to you within one to two weeks.
-(Cash or card ARE accepted for appointment fees.
-No checks will be accepted.)

 • Participants will be given information on how to trap the cats safely, care for them, and then release them.